 Last week, our digital team were excited to travel to Brighton for the big SEO conference - named, as expected, BrightonSEO.
 As it says on the official website, this is "a huge, twice-yearly search marketing conference and training event".

-As digital marketing and SEO are both constantly evolving, keeping up to date on the latest news, trends, techniques, and best practices is vital to ensure we're offering our clients the very best possible service.
+As digital marketing and SEO are both constantly evolving, keeping up to date on the latest news, trends, techniques, and best practices is vital for us to ensure we're offering our clients the very best possible SEO service in Bristol.